 I wouldn't mind (doing something)

-You can use the phrase "seeing someone" to mean "dating".
+But you can also use the phrase "seeing someone" to mean "dating".
 For example, if you're interested in a person you can ask:

 Are you seeing anyone?